What does Self Massage actually do?

 In addition to this, California State University looked at which type of roller leads to the best results.
 In short, higher density rollers led to a slight increase in ROM, but importantly, vibration and the surface texture led to no increase in ROM (1).

-Massage and SMR have consistently been demonstrated to reduce perceptions of Delayed Onset Muscle Soreness (DOMS).
+Massage and SM have consistently been demonstrated to neuromodulate sensitive tissue and reduce perceptions of Delayed Onset Muscle Soreness (DOMS).
 In 2018, Dupuy et al (2) completed a comprehensive meta-analysis into an evidenced-based approach for choosing post-exercise recovery techniques.
 99 high quality studies were reviewed and ‘faster recovery’ was determined by several different outcomes, including perceived muscle soreness, perceived fatigue, inflammation (as measured by proxy blood markers like interleukin-6 and C-reactive protein), and muscle damage (as measured by the proxy blood marker creatine kinase).
 The results highlighted that active recovery, massage, compression garments, immersion, contrast water therapy, and cryotherapy all had positive effects on perceived muscle soreness.
 Importantly, the best results for mitigating the effects of DOMS, fatigue and inflammation came from massage.
-It can then be postulated that SMR is a cost-effective way of achieving an effective recovery by as we are able to complete at the correct times post exercise and consistently.
+It can then be postulated that SM is a cost-effective way of achieving an effective recovery by as we are able to complete at the correct times post exercise and consistently.

 - Achieve optimal sleep (commonly believed to be >8 hours per night, but specific to the individual)